Roeder-Johnson

 MATTERHORN, SWITZERLAND © STEVE JOHNSON

-With such vast startup experience, we have a deep understanding of what young companies need and how they should communicate – now, and in the long term.
+With such vast startup experience, we brought to the party a deep understanding of what young companies needed and how they should communicate – at the moment, and in the long term.

 Leadership and the High Concept